pennhanlee/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The list is empty.

-    Use case ends.

-* 3a.
 The index given is invalid

-    * 3a1. bookmark shows an error message
+    * 2a1. bookmark shows an error message

     Use case resumes at step 2.

- * 3b.
+ * 2b.
 The requested entry to update is invalid

-    * 3b1. bookmark shows an error message
+    * 2b1. bookmark shows an error message

     Use case resumes at step 2.

- * 3c.
+ * 2c.
 The provided value for the entry to update is invalid

-    * 3c1. bookmark shows an error message
+    * 2c1. bookmark shows an error message

     Use case resumes at step 2.